Olympus 12-40 mm f/2.82

 Like in several pro-class Olympus Micro 4/3 prime lenses, it is possible to switch between autofocus and manual focus by pushing or pulling the focus ring.
 In manual focus mode, this displays a focusing scale.
 There is no DoF scale.
 The lens focus returns to the last used manual focus distance when switching from autofocus to manual focus.
 Manual focusing is by wire, but with hard stops at the ends of the focusing range.
 Focusing is internal, i.e. it does not change the barrel length.
 Zooming is mechanical and does significantly extend the barrel length.
 Gone for good is the aperture ring, now found only on completely manual Micro 4/3 lenses like the Samyang models.

-An interesting difference from all my other Olympus and Panasonic Micro 4/3 lenses is that the aperture of the Olympus 12-40 automatically closes down to its highest f/value when the camera is switched off or the lens is removed from the camera body.
-Perhaps this is a response to concerns that Micro 4/3 cameras could be forgotten for an extended time with the lens pointing to the sun, which might conceivably damage the camera sensor because the shutter is always open when the camera is idle or off (I don't know if instances of this type of damage are actually documented, but the possibility exists).
+An interesting difference from all my non-Pro Olympus and Panasonic Micro 4/3 lenses is that the aperture of the Olympus 12-40 automatically closes down to its highest f/value when the camera is switched off or the lens is removed from the camera body.
+Perhaps this is a response to concerns that Micro 4/3 cameras could be forgotten for an extended time with the lens pointing to the sun, which in turn may burn a blind spot on the camera sensor because the shutter is always open when the camera is idle or off.

 Olympus 12-40 f/2.8 vs. Panasonic 12-35 f/2.8

-The only direct competitor at this time is the Panasonic 12-35 mm f/2.8 X-series zoom.
+The only direct competitor at the time I wrote this page was the Panasonic 12-35 mm f/2.8 X-series zoom.
 Also this lens, which is an earlier design than the Olympus 12-40 mm, is a good performer, and there is no clear reason to prefer either lens in terms of image quality and resolution in real-world use.
 The Panasonic lens is slightly smaller and lighter and has built-in image stabilization, which can be important if you use an older Panasonic body.
 The Olympus 12-40 is usually cheaper than the Panasonic 12-35 (by up to 10%).
 Are the differences between these two lens models significant?
 Decide for yourself:

 As seen in the above summary, there is a size and weight difference between the two lenses, but rather modest, and nothing I would be able to notice while holding the camera or carrying a typical kit in a backpack (5-6 kg).
 I would say the size and weight differences in this case simply do not matter, considering that the Olympus lens gives me a slightly larger zoom ratio and significantly better close-up capabilities.
 The latter is for me the single most important difference between the two lenses.
 This allows me to take close-up pictures of good quality without having to swap out my all-round zoom for a dedicated macro lens, and without messing with add-on lenses.
 The focusing range of the Olympus 12-40 is continuous from infinity to 20 cm.
 There is no dedicated "macro" mode.